abemscac/pies-doc/docs/vue3/props.md

 :::info

 You should **always avoid directly mutating props in child components** so that the data flow of your components stays one-way (from top to bottom).
 If you have to mutate props in child components, you should use [`events`](https://vuejs.org/guide/components/events.html#component-events).
-The main concept is, parent component would be the only one that's allowed to mutate those values; all children do is to "trigger" those changes.
+The main concept is, parent component is the only one that's allowed to mutate those values; all children do is to "trigger" those changes.

 :::